neondatabase/website/content/docs/ai/ai-google-colab.md

 ## Prerequisites

 - A Neon database for storing vectors.
-You can use the ready-to-user `neondb` database or create your own.
+You can use the ready-to-use `neondb` database or create your own.
 See [Create a database](/docs/manage/create-a-database) for instructions.

 ## Retrieve your database connection string